huggingface/transformers/examples/research_projects/jax-projects/README.md

 ## How to use the hub for collaboration

-In this section we will explain how a team can use the 🤗 hub to collaborate on a project.
+In this section, we will explain how a team can use the 🤗 hub to collaborate on a project.
 The 🤗 hub allows each team to create a repository with integrated git version control that should be used for their project.
 The advantages of using a repository on the 🤗 hub are: